 2. Music

-Music can evoke many emotions, from joy and excitement to sadness and introspection.
-In musical theatre, music enhances the emotional depth of the story and allows the audience to connect with the characters on a deeper level.
+Music can evoke a wide range of emotions, from joy and excitement to sadness and introspection.
+In musical theatre, music enhances the emotional depth of the story, allowing the audience to connect with the characters on a deeper level.
 Through memorable melodies, harmonies, and rhythms, music amplifies the emotions portrayed on stage and resonates with the audience, creating a lasting impression.

 Music establishes the atmosphere and tone of a musical theatre production, setting the mood for each scene and reflecting the thematic elements of the story.
 Through musical motifs, composers can create a sense of continuity and cohesion throughout the production, reinforcing the overall narrative and mood.
 Furthermore, music can underscore dramatic moments or punctuate comedic scenes, heightening the audience’s engagement with the story.

-It also brings energy and entertainment to a musical theatre production, either via showstopping numbers that inject excitement and spectacle into a show or providing memorable moments that leave the audience in awe.
-Music is also an essential element of dance numbers and choreography.
+It also brings energy and entertainment to a musical theatre production, either via showstopping numbers that inject excitement and spectacle into a show or by providing memorable moments that leave the audience in awe.
+Music is also a crucial element in dance numbers and choreography.

 3. Song